cespare/vim-toml/README.md

 ### Vundle

-Set up [Vundle](https://github.com/gmarik/Vundle.vim) then add `Bundle 'cespare/vim-toml'` to your vimrc and run `:BundleInstall` from a fresh vim.
+Set up [Vundle](https://github.com/VundleVim/Vundle.vim) then add `Plugin 'cespare/vim-toml'` to your vimrc and run `:PluginInstall` from a fresh vim.

 ## Contributing